m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/overview.md

 this section is ignored.
 Subsequent domain lifecycle updates must be controlled by the WebLogic Server Administration Console, the WebLogic Remote Console, WebLogic Scripting Tool (WLST), or other mechanisms.
 See the [High-level use case](#high-level-use-case).

+If you are running WebLogic Scripting Tool (WLST) inside a server pod, there is a very important information related to memory usage, please refer to ({{< relref "/managing-domains/assessing-the-domain/wlst.md">}}) for details.

 The `initializeDomainOnPv` section:

 - Creates the PersistentVolume (PV) and/or PersistenVolumeClaim (PVC), if needed.